Details of Luxor and Aswan Trip from Cairo for 2 Days

 - Any extras not mentioned in the program.

-We will pick you up from your accommodation in Cairo and fly you out to begin your two-day journey to Luxor and Aswan.
+Day 1: a visit to Luxor’s attractions: We will pick you up from your accommodation in Cairo and fly you out to begin your two-day journey to Luxor and Aswan.
 Your own Egyptologist guide will meet you at the Luxor airport and accompany you while you explore the city’s tourism highlights, which include:

 The Kings’ Valley

-The Valley of the Kings, which contains the tombs of the great pharaoh Ramses II and the young pharaoh Tutankhamen, is the ultimate resting place of Egypt’s kings from the 18th to the 20th dynasty.
+The Valley of the Kings, which contains the tombs of the great pharaoh Ramses II and the young pharaoh Tutankhamun, is the ultimate resting place of Egypt’s kings from the 18th to the 20th dynasty.
 The tombs were fully furnished with everything a monarch may want in the afterlife in terms of material things.
 The majority of the interior decorations are still in good condition.

 Temple of Hatshepsut